 - Visit www.vue.com/pte and click on 'My Account' to login

 - Click 'Send Scores'

 - Type Montana State University in the field marked 'Institution / Organization / Department / School' and click 'Search'

 - Tick the box next to the MSU's name when it appears in the list

 - Review your details then scroll down the page and click 'Next' and 'Next' again to confirm

 Exemptions from Providing Proof of English Proficiency

-If you have received a high school, bachelor's, master's, or doctorate degree from an institution in the United States or another country where English is the native and official language, an English proficiency examination is not required.
+If you have received a high school, bachelor's, master's, or doctorate degree from an institution in the United States or a country listed below, an English proficiency examination is not required.
 Please see the list below.

 NOTE: The Office of International Programs reserves the right to request students to submit proof of English proficiency, even if they meet the above-mentioned requirements.